soft-skills-engineering/website/code-of-conduct.md

 If the Administrators determine that a human is violating any part of this Code of Conduct, the Administrators may take any action they deem appropriate within this Slack team, up to and including expulsion and exclusion from the Soft Skills Engineering Slack.

 As Administrators, we will seek to resolve conflicts peacefully and in a manner that is positive for the community.
 We can’t foresee every situation, and thus if in the Administrator's judgment the best thing to do is to ask a disrespectful individual to leave, we will do so.

+Membership in the Soft Skills Engineering Slack is a privilege, not a right.
+While we will try our best to communicate clearly and enforce well-understood rules, the Administrators may remove anyone from the Slack at any time for any reason.

 ## Administrators